aaron1857/EEG-AlzheimerClassifier/README.md

 ```
 npm install -g pnpm
 ```
-If you do not have npm installed, fo;low: https://pnpm.io/installation
+If you do not have npm installed, follow: https://pnpm.io/installation

 Install packages needed to build the project: